April 17-18, 2021

 Click to Read Bio

 De-Maw Chuang, PhD joined the Intramural Research Program (IRP) of NIMH, NIH in 1973 and is the former Chief of the Molecular Neurobiology section.
 His research there centered on the mechanisms and actions of mood stabilizing drugs for bipolar disorder, notably lithium and valproate.
 His group was one of the first to demonstrate neuroprotective effects of these drugs and to explore their potential use for the treatment of a variety of neurodegenerative and neuropsychiatric disorders such as Alzheimer’s disease, stroke, traumatic brain injury and Huntington’s disease.
-Dr. Chuang retired from the IRP and became a Scientist Emeritus in January 2016.
-His research at the IRP resulted in about 270 publications and over 20,000 citations with an H-index of 81.
-For his innovative research, Dr. Chuang has received numerous honors and awards including the NIH Director’s Award in 1997, NARSAD (National Alliance for Research on Schizophrenia and Depression) Distinguished Investigator Award in 2002, Academician of Academia Sinica in Taiwan in 2006, Best Mentor of the Year from the NIMH Director in 2010, Outstanding Mentor Award from the IRP of NIMH in 2011, and Outstanding Alumni Award of National Taiwan University in 2012.
+Dr. Chuang retired from the IRP of NIMH, NIH and became a Scientist Emeritus of the IRP in January 2016.
+His research at the IRP resulted in about 270 publications and over 22,000 citations with an H-index of 85.
+For his innovative research, Dr. Chuang has received numerous honors and awards including the NIH Director’s Award in 1997, NARSAD (National Alliance for Research on Schizophrenia and Depression) Distinguished Investigator Award in 2002, Academician of Academia Sinica in Taiwan in 2006, Fellow of American College of Neuropsychopharmacology (ACNP ) in 2010, Best Mentor of the Year from the NIMH Director in 2010, Outstanding Mentor Award from the IRP of NIMH in 2011, and Outstanding Alumni Award of National Taiwan University in 2012.

 John Endres, ND